Abruuham/covid-plot/README.md

 ### Try it out

 All you need to run this project on your computer is git and an IDE of your choice that can run javascript on.
 I used Visual Studio Code.
+If you're using VS Code, i recommend installing the Live Server extension so that changes are automatically applied to the browser and you can see the work that is being done.

 To clone this project, what I did first was create a folder on my machine where I wanted to download the project to.
 Then, copy the directoy of the folder that you just created.
 Open a terminal and "cd" into the folder.
 Then follow the steps below: